chrisallenlane/pharse/README.md

 chosen (if not explicitly specified) from [a-z], and the supply of lowercase letters will be exhausted beyond 26.

-Also note that, unlike Trollop, `Pharse` does NOT support nested options (as in `git push origin master`, `git pull origin master`, etc.) I don't need that functionality for the overwhelming majority of my own use-cases, and hence I did not take the time to implement it.
+Also note that, unlike Trollop, `pharse` does NOT support nested options (as in `git push origin master`, `git pull origin master`, etc.) I don't need that functionality for the overwhelming majority of my own use-cases, and hence I did not take the time to implement it.
 If you find that you need